Brithys crini

 Brithys crini, the amaryllis borer, crinum borer, lily borer or Kew arches, is a moth of the family Noctuidae.
 It is a garden pest in parts of its range, as their larvae damage the stems and leaves of lilies, especially lilies of the family Amaryllidaceae.

 Range

-It is found in the coastal areas of the Mediterranean, south to South Africa.
+It is found in the coastal areas of Southern Europe and North Africa, south to South Africa.
 Furthermore, it is found in Japan and in Queensland and Northern Territory in Australia towards India and Sri Lanka.

 Description

 The wingspan of the moth is about 40 mm.
 Its head, thorax and forewings are very dark brown, but paler toward the wingtips.
 Sub-basal, median and postmedial indistinct waved lines are black.
-A curved submarginal ochreous line with ferrous colored lunuled found on each side of it.
+A curved submarginal ochreous line with ferrous colored lunules found on each side of it.
 There is a marginal black lunule series.
 The hindwings are practically white.
 Tarsi bear black and white stripes.
 In Europe the adults are on the wing in July.